evanspa/pe-fp-rest/README.md

 A Clojure library providing REST API functionality for the fuel purchase application domain abstractions.

-pe-fp-rest essentially exposes the functionality of [pe-fp-core](https://github.com/evanspa/pe-fp-core) as a REST API using [Liberator](http://clojure-liberator.github.io/liberator/).
+pe-fp-rest exposes the functionality of [pe-fp-core](https://github.com/evanspa/pe-fp-core) as a REST API using [Liberator](http://clojure-liberator.github.io/liberator/).